A Documentary Film Currently in Development

 - It seems like somebody drops off food and/or flowers for the midwives… Every.
 Single.
 Day.

-- In hot summer weather, the midwives have been known to inflate the birthing pool for a quick chill on the back deck.
+- In hot summer weather, the midwives have been known to inflate the birthing pool and chill out on the back deck

 The clinic building itself – the midwives’ home base – reflects the Riverdale community in all its diversity: it is bright, colourful, old yet modern, well used, and a little messy.
 It’s a welcoming place for the women who work here and for the families who come through the door, bringing with them beauty, humour, fear, frustration, struggle, and the strength of their experience.
 We have been invited to tell some of these stories, with the Riverdale clinic at the centre of the action.
 In the process, we’ll generate a dialogue about the midwifery experience in childbirth.